How to prepare your sustainability reporting according to CSRD

 What does CSRD stand for?

-The directive will apply to many companies (large, medium, and small) operating in the EU market.
-CSRD, unlike NFRD, will affect more companies, and the requirements for what the sustainability report must contain are more clearly specified.
+CSRD (Corporate Sustainability Reporting Directive) is a new directive to ensure that companies report the impact of their social and environmental activities.
+The directive will apply to a wide range of companies (large, medium and small) operating in the EU market.
+Unlike the NFRD, the CSRD will affect more companies, and the requirements on what the sustainability report should contain are more clearly specified.

 Why do we need CSRD?